BoxXV/boxxv.github.io/_posts/2020-05-01-c-sharp-in-depth-fourth-edition-review.md

 # Table of contents

 ## Part 1.
-Preparing for the journey
+C# in context

 ### Chapter 1.
-The changing face of C# development
+Survival of the sharpest

-#### 1.1 Starting with a simple data type
+#### 1.1 An evolving language
-- 1.1.1 The Product type in C# 1
+- 1.1.1 A helpful type system at large and small scales
-- 1.1.2 Strongly typed collections in C# 2
-- 1.1.3 Automatically implemented properties in C# 3
+- 1.1.2 Ever more concise code
+- 1.1.3 Simple data access with LINQ
-- 1.1.4 Named arguments in C# 4
+- 1.1.4 Asynchrony
+- 1.1.5 Balancing efficiency and complexity
+- 1.1.6 Evolution at speed: Using minor versions

-#### 1.2 Sorting and filtering
+#### 1.2 An evolving platform
-- 1.2.1 Sorting products by name
-- 1.2.2 Querying collections

-#### 1.3 Handling an absence of data
+#### 1.3 An evolving community
-- 1.3.1 Representing an unknown price
-- 1.3.2 Optional parameters and default values

-#### 1.4 Introducing LINQ
+#### 1.4 An evolving book
-- 1.4.1 Query expressions and in-process queries
+- 1.4.1 Mixed-level coverage
-- 1.4.2 Querying XML
+- 1.4.2 Examples using Noda Time
-- 1.4.3 LINQ to SQL
+- 1.4.3 Terminology choices

-#### 1.5 COM and dynamic typing
-- 1.5.1 Simplifying COM interoperability
-- 1.5.2 Interoperating with a dynamic language

-#### 1.6 Writing asynchronous code without the heartache

-#### 1.7 Dissecting the .NET platform
-- 1.7.1 C#, the language
-- 1.7.2 Runtime
-- 1.7.3 Framework libraries

-#### 1.8 Making your code super awesome
-- 1.8.1 Presenting full programs as snippets
-- 1.8.2 Didactic code isn’t production code
-- 1.8.3 Your new best friend: the language specification

-#### 1.9 Summary
+#### Summary

 -----